-Blackwood dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Blackwood canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-Blackwood Chicken, Salmon and Pumpkin was selected to represent the other products in the line for this review.
+Blackwood Grain Free Chicken, Salmon and Pumpkin was selected to represent the other products in the line for this review.

 Canned Dog Food